Vanderbull/Badger-Godot/README.md

 to get you started on Linux primarily.

 1. Install the application "git" on your development machine.
-2. Download Godot 4.2.1 from their website https://godotengine.org/ and unpack it
+2. Download Godot 4.2.1 from their website https://godotengine.org/ and unpack it or install it as a flatpak
 3. Clone the project as described below in the "Setup" section.

 ## Setup